Meet The Lawrence Times news team

 Words that inspire me: “The way to right wrongs is to turn the light of truth upon them.” — Ida B. Wells-Barnett

-Maya Hodison (she/her), equity reporter and engagement director
+Maya Hodison (she/her), equity reporter

-I recently graduated with a degree in mass media from Baker University where I was the news editor of the Baker Orange student newspaper and the president of a multicultural diversity organization called Mungano.
+I graduated with a degree in mass media from Baker University where I was the news editor of the Baker Orange student newspaper and the president of a multicultural diversity organization called Mungano.
 Born and raised in LK, I am ecstatic to now take my passion of sharing stories to Lawrence.
 At the Times, I am an equity reporter focusing on issues that people in marginalized communities face and amplifying voices that are oftentimes unvalued.

 Something I love about Lawrence: I have always admired the way this community supports its young people and provides spaces for people to be their authentic, creative selves.